archinarula/MechaCar_Statistical_Analysis/README_Module15 Challenge.md

 4. Deliverable 4: Design a Study Comparing the MechaCar to the Competition

-We can compare the MechaCar prototype performance against the competition vehicles by performaing statistical aanlysis on metrics such as
+We can compare the MechaCar prototype performance against the competition vehicles by performaing statistical analysis on metrics such as
 - cost,
 - city or highway fuel efficiency,
 - horse power,